Skip to content

 exports/{project_uuid}/{export_uuid}/Final Cut v1.mp4

-The ClipFile model stores these paths in storage_key, audio_key, proxy_key, and sprite_key fields; sprite_seconds_per_tile (integer, nullable) persists the density chosen at generation time so the frontend can map clip-time to sprite tile.
-The AssetFile model stores its path in storage_key.
+The MediaFile model stores these paths in storage_key, audio_key, proxy_key, sprite_key, and thumbnail_key; sprite_seconds_per_tile (integer, nullable) persists the density chosen at generation time so the frontend can map source-time to sprite tile, and the peak-array timeline data lives inline in waveform_json.

 Upload Flow